 NEW YORK (Reuters) - Applications for U.S. home mortgages rose last week as interest rates fell, an industry group said on Wednesday.

-The MBA's seasonally adjusted index of refinancing applications rose 7.8 percent, while the gauge of loan requests for home purchases rose 5.1 percent.
+The MBA’s seasonally adjusted index of refinancing applications rose 2.5 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 2.3 percent.

-The refinance share of mortgage activity increased to 70.1 percent of total applications from 69.6 percent the week before.
+The refinance share of total mortgage activity fell to 71 percent of applications from 72 percent the week before.